 I have a track record of supporting legislation that would make Connecticut more affordable by keeping taxes low and living within our means.
 I stood up against policies that were purely political and not in the interest of our residents.
-Despite my distain for many of the policies pushed through by the majority, I found allies on both sides of the isle to create responsible legislation that has meaningful purpose, other than getting politicians re-elected.

 Below are some key issues facing our state and my positions on them:

-I intend to work for the economic security of the Connecticut residents by supporting policies that prioritize state spending that actually make Connecticut an affordable place to work and live and I will not support passing more expenses down on municipalities.
+I will work for the economic security of the Connecticut residents by supporting policies that prioritize state spending that actually make Connecticut an affordable place to work and live and I will not support passing more expenses down on municipalities.
 I will also push for income and property tax reform that makes sense and is not based on political agendas.
 If we work together, we can improve our infrastructure, protect our environment, improve our schools and achieve goals for public health and safety without breaking the bank.